raiden-network/spec/messaging.rst

 Preconditions for LockedTransfer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a ``LockedTransfer`` to be considered valid there are the following conditions.
+For a Locked Transfer to be considered valid there are the following conditions.
 The message will be rejected otherwise:

-- (PC1) :term:`nonce` is increased by ``1`` with respect to the previous balance changing message in that direction, e.g.
+- (PC1) :term:`nonce` is increased by ``1`` with respect to the previous balance changing message in that direction
-:term:`balance proof` (RECHECK WITH AUGUSTO AND  SPECIFY BETTER)
 - (PC2) :term:`chain id`, :term:`token network` address, and :term:`channel identifier` refers to an existing and open channel
 - (PC3) :term:`expiration` must be greater than the current block number
 - (PC4) :term:`locksroot` must be equal to the hash of a new list of all currently pending locks, always the latest one appended at last position
 - (PC5) :term:`transferred amount` must not change compared to the last :term:`balance proof`
 - (PC6) :term:`locked amount` must increase by exactly :term:`amount` [#PC6]_
 - (PC7) :term:`amount` must be smaller than the current :term:`capacity` [#PC7]_

 .. [#PC6] If the :term:`locked amount` is increased by more, then funds may get locked in the channel.
-If the ``locked_amount`` is increased by less, then the recipient will reject the message as it may mean it received the funds with an on-chain unlock.
+If the :term:`locked amount` is increased by less, then the recipient will reject the message as it may mean it received the funds with an on-chain unlock.
 The initiator will stipulate the fees based on the available routes and incorporate it in the lock's amount.
-Note that with permissive routing it is not possible to predetermine the exact `fee` amount, as the initiator does not know which nodes are available, thus an estimated value is used..
+Note that with permissive routing it is not possible to predetermine the exact `fee` amount, as the initiator does not know which nodes are available, thus an estimated value is used.
 .. [#PC7] If the amount is higher then the recipient will reject it, as it means he will be spending money it does not own.

 Example Data
 """"""""""""